pytorch/data/docs/source/reading_service.rst

 In ``DataLoader2``, a ``SeedGenerator`` becomes a single source of randomness and each ``ReadingService`` would access to it via ``initialize_iteration()`` and generate corresponding random seeds for random ``DataPipe`` operations.

-In order to make sure that the Dataset shards are mutually exclusive and collectively exhaunsitve on multiprocessing processes and distributed nodes, ``PrototypeMultiProcessingReadingService`` and ``DistributedReadingService`` would help ``DataLoader2`` to synchronize random states for any random ``DataPipe`` operation prior to ``sharding_filter`` or ``sharding_round_robin_dispatch``.
+In order to make sure that the Dataset shards are mutually exclusive and collectively exhaunsitve on multiprocessing processes and distributed nodes, ``MultiProcessingReadingService`` and ``DistributedReadingService`` would help ``DataLoader2`` to synchronize random states for any random ``DataPipe`` operation prior to ``sharding_filter`` or ``sharding_round_robin_dispatch``.
 For the remaining ``DataPipe`` operations after sharding, unique random states are generated based on the distributed rank and worker process id by each ``ReadingService``, in order to perform different random transformations.

 Graph Mode
 ^^^^^^^^^^^